collapsed-stacks/startups/questions/7614/legality-of-integrating-data-with-competitor.md

 - tagged: `legal`, `software`
 - score: 0

-<p>I used to work for a software company that dominates a niche market.</p>
+I used to work for a software company that dominates a niche market.

-<p>This market is one in which consumers demand the same product because they need to share data with each other in a trusted format.
-Kind of like a PDF, but for a particular kind of financial model.</p>
+This market is one in which consumers demand the same product because they need to share data with each other in a trusted format.
+Kind of like a PDF, but for a particular kind of financial model.

-<p>Basically everyone builds their own models in Excel, etc., but shares with each other in this other format.</p>
+Basically everyone builds their own models in Excel, etc., but shares with each other in this other format.

-<p>I could possibly build a better product, but there's no point because I would not be successful without the sales and marketing ability to promote widespread adoption when there is already a capable and trusted product on the market.
-It just would never happen.</p>
+I could possibly build a better product, but there's no point because I would not be successful without the sales and marketing ability to promote widespread adoption when there is already a capable and trusted product on the market.
+It just would never happen.

-<p>But it's not a complicated product, and if I could offer it for free, and -- here's the killer question -- What if I could import/export this company's file formats?
-Or directly push data into the back end?</p>
+But it's not a complicated product, and if I could offer it for free, and -- here's the killer question -- What if I could import/export this company's file formats?
+Or directly push data into the back end?

-<p>Is it legal to do that in any way?</p>
+Is it legal to do that in any way?

-<p>If I can import and export their files, I think I have a shot.</p>
+If I can import and export their files, I think I have a shot.

-<p>Would I inevitably face eternal lawsuits for having worked there in the first place and starting this kind of company?
-(I quit a while ago to work at another software company).</p>
+Would I inevitably face eternal lawsuits for having worked there in the first place and starting this kind of company?
+(I quit a while ago to work at another software company).

-<p>I don't know where the line is drawn.
+I don't know where the line is drawn.
 For example, Open Office and Google Docs can open Microsoft's DOCX, DOC file formats and others.
-I'm not a lawyer, but I'm sure if Microsoft said no one else could open their files that wouldn't fly.</p>
+I'm not a lawyer, but I'm sure if Microsoft said no one else could open their files that wouldn't fly.

 ## Answer 7897